mfbx9da4/instructorlist-frontend/instructorlist-preact/README.md

 Some helpful scripts to make images smaller.
 This was introduced to integrate with original developers work who had many big images.

-Converts images to jpg and resizes to good dimensions, output is `raw-images-resized/`
+Converts images to jpg and resizes to good dimensions, input from `raw-images/`, output is `raw-images-resized/`

     node imageresize.js

+Copy back to `raw-images/`

+    cp raw-images-resized/* raw-images

 Then you can do